—— SPECIAL SITUATIONS ADVISORY

-Your organization is in uncharted waters and it needs to be navigated successfully.
+Your organization finds itself in uncharted waters and must navigate it successfully.

 01